When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Cookie Face

+This is a classic.
 Players lean their heads back and place a cookie on their forehead.
-You have to move the cookie to your mouth and take a bite without using your hands.
+They must use their facial muscles to wiggle the cookie down to their mouth without using their hands.
+If it falls, they start over.

 6. Ear, Nose, and Pinch

-See how many times you can alternate holding your nose with your right hand and your ear with your left, then swapping and holding your nose with your left hand and your ear with your tight.
-Be sure to clap your hands between each swap over.
+This tests coordination.
+Hold your nose with your right hand and your left ear with your left hand.
+Then, swap quickly: hold your nose with your left hand and your right ear with your right hand.

 7. Tower Test

-Get the kids to build the highest tower they can in one minute, using paper plates and cups.
-For beginners, let them build however they like, but for slightly older kids, put in additional rules such as there must be two cups between each plate.
+Challenge the kids to build the highest tower possible using only paper plates and cups.
+For older kids, add a rule that they must place two cups between each paper plate layer.

 8. Three Balloon Keep ‘Em Up